hansunggim/astro_montage/README.md

   (1) montage_radio.py

   This script makes the cutouts from the radio image and saves them to a pdf.
-The outfile name is montage_{ID}_0.pdf
+The out file name is montage_{ID}_0.pdf

   (2) montage_optical.py